Zanzibar travel guide: Discover Tanzania’s island paradise

 How to get around the island

 Zanzibar is pretty big and its attractions are spread out all across the island.
-Most people seem to rely on taxis to get around, but this can get pretty expensive.
+Most people rely on taxis or tours to get around, but this can get pretty expensive.
+If you do decide to use taxis, be sure to only take licensed taxis with red plates and agree on the price before starting the trip.

-What I recommend doing instead (and what we did) is renting a car and doing a Zanzibar road trip.
+What I recommend doing instead (and what we did) is renting a car and doing your own road trip through Zanzibar.
 Before arriving on the island, we read online that many people were advising against it, stating that the roads are terrible, the traffic is crazy, and the corrupt police are constantly stopping you to make you pay them a bribe.

 Perhaps things were like this in the past, but during our 10 days in Zanzibar, we had a very different experience and really enjoyed driving in Zanzibar.
 There were a few reckless drivers, some potholes and a couple of unmarked speed bumps, but overall it was very easy and safe to drive around.
 The roads were fine, there wasn’t much traffic, and the police only stopped us twice for a quick check and didn’t make us pay anything.